 11. Courses are transferred for credit only; the grades will not be included in the GPA at Asbury University.

 12. Credits taken at a school under a quarter hour calendar transfer by a factor of 2/3 (x 0.667) when transferred and converted to semester hours.

-13. The student is responsible to request a final transcript from the other school.
+13. The student is responsible to request a final transcript be sent from the other school immediately upon completion of the course/s.
 An official transcript must be mailed directly to the Asbury University Registrar’s Office.
 Hand-delivered transcripts are not accepted as official.
 Seniors cannot graduate until official transcripts for courses elsewhere have been received and processed.